 - a.
-The information provided is insufficient for shareholders to assess the relevance of the maximum requested amount (see appendix 3). - b.
+The information provided is insufficient for shareholders to assess the relevance of the maximum requested amount. - b.
 The total amount calculated on the basis of available information allows for the payment of significantly higher remunerations than those of a peer group. - c.
-The maximum amount that can be effectively paid out in case of overachievement of targets is significantly higher than the amount requested at the general meeting.
+The maximum amount that can be potentially paidoutis significantly higher than the amount requested at the general meeting. - d.

-- d.
 The remuneration structure and the maximum requested amount are not in line with generally accepted best practice standards (see appendix 3). - e.
 Past awards and the amounts released after the performance/blocking period described in the remuneration report do not allow confirmation of the link between pay and performance. - f.
 The remuneration committee or the board of directors have excessive discretion with regard to awards or have paid out undue remuneration during the previous financial year.

-4.7 Length of employment contracts and of notice periods of the members of the executive management
+4.7 Length of employment contracts and of notice periods of the members of the executive management oethos | 35 € ethos